ncolesummers/data-structures/README.md

 - **ConcreteFlyWeight** - implements the `FlyWeight` interface to represent flyweight objects
 - **FlyweightFactory** - used to create and manage flyweight objects.
 The client invokes `FlyweightFactory` to get a flyweight object.  `UnsharedFlyWeight` can have a functionality that is not shared.
 - Client classes

+#### Private Class Data
+The private class data pattern secures the data within a class.
+This pattern encapsulates the initialization of the class data.
+The write privileges of properties within the private class are protected, and properties are set during construction.
+The private class pattern prevents the exposure of information by securing it in a class that retains the state.